fuhengwu2021/coderepo/09/code/k3d/README.md

 # Restart local-path-provisioner
 kubectl rollout restart deployment local-path-provisioner -n kube-system
 ```

+**Explanation:**

+By default, k3d's `local-path-provisioner` stores PersistentVolume data in `/var/lib/rancher/k3s/storage` inside each container, which is ephemeral and lost when containers restart.
+For LLM workloads that need persistent storage (model caches, checkpoints, etc.), we configure it to use `/raid/tmpdata` on the host instead.

+**What this configuration does:**

+1. **ConfigMap patch**: Changes the default storage path from the container's internal path to `/raid/tmpdata/k3s-storage` on the host.
+This ensures data persists across container restarts.

+2. **Volume mount**: Adds a hostPath volume mount to the `local-path-provisioner` pod so it can access `/raid/tmpdata` on the host.
+Without this, the provisioner can't create directories in the host filesystem.

+3. **Restart**: Restarts the provisioner to apply the new configuration.

+**Why this is needed:**

+- **Persistence**: Model caches and checkpoints stored in PersistentVolumes will survive container restarts
+- **Performance**: Using `/raid/tmpdata` (typically on faster storage like RAID) instead of container filesystem improves I/O performance
+- **Capacity**: Host storage typically has more space than container filesystems

+**Note**: Make sure `/raid/tmpdata` exists on your host and has sufficient space for your workloads.

 ### 6. Set Up HuggingFace Token (for Gated Models)